usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/AlgebraicDataType/AlgebraicDataType.md

 one of overloaded alternatives.
 See also ((Expressions-Call)) for more semantics of overloading.
 Constructor functions are always considered to be `default`, so they are tried only after all the other functions have failed.

+Finally, Algebraic Data Types in Rascal support forward declaration in order to use a data type before it has been declared (please see examples).

 #### Examples

 The following data declaration defines the datatype `Bool` that contains various constants (`tt()` and `ff()`